nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

 ## Describe the Experimental Settings [10 Points]
  ### Evaluation metrics
  In order to measure performance in the first baseline, we used a validation technique called the k-fold sequential cross validation (k-SCV).
 Since stock market data is of the form of time series, other methods such as ordinary k-fold crossvalidation are not applicable.
 In this method, we train on all days upto a specific day and test for the next days.
-For the purpose of our analysis, we use k = 5.
-More specifically, we trained our model on data from January first to October 31st of every year and tested it for the remaining of the same year.
+For the purpose of our analysis, we use k = 3, 6, and 12.
+For example for a 6-SCV, we trained our model on data from January first to October 31st of every year and tested it for the remaining of the same year.
 Technique from-> http://cs229.stanford.edu/proj2011/GoelMittal-StockMarketPredictionUsingTwitterSentimentAnalysis.pdf

-accuracy,AUC
+The evaluation metrics used for comparing the performance of our models include RMSE, MAE, and R2.
+Our own Repository for this project resides at: https://github.com/nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions

  ### System settings:
 Comodity computer with RAM:16GB, GPU:Intel UHD Graphics 630, CPU:Intel Core i7-8750H CPU @ 2.20GHz